linda-seiter/cmsc115_2252/week2/week2_lesson.md

 The week#2 programming projects will be tested using the specification-based testing techniques presented in this lesson.
 Each test case will describe:

-- the user input
-- the expected output based on the requirements
+- the expected I/O based on the requirements
-- the actual output based on the program execution
+- the actual I/O based on the program execution
 - the test result of pass/fail

 ## Resources